RadioNoiseE/misakaii/README.md

 ### Cookie

-This crawler is supposed to be supplied with cookies.
-The specific cookie required is `SESSDATA`, which can be obtained by login to the bilibili web client and search in Storage/Cookies.
+This crawler is supposed to be working with cookies.
+The specific cookie required is `SESSDATA`, which can be obtained by logging in to the bilibili web client and search in Storage/Cookies.

 Save this string to file `$HOME/.misakaii`, in form: